Beef Caldereta (Kaldereta sa Gata) – Beef Chunks Stewed in Coconut Milk

 Like many other Filipino dishes, it has some Spanish influence particularly in its name which originated from the Spanish word – caldera/caldero – which means “cauldron.”

-It’s a tomato-based stew as many other Spanish-influenced dishes in the Philippines are, but the Filipinos gave it a unique twist by adding either liver spread, coconut milk, peanut butter and sometimes cheese for extra flavor.
+It’s a tomato-based stew as many other Spanish-influenced dishes in the Philippines are.
+Still, the Filipinos gave it a unique twist by adding liver spread, coconut milk, peanut butter, and sometimes cheese for extra flavor.

-It is traditionally made with goats meat but more often the beef version is the most popular one though depending on one’s diet and preference you can also find “kaldereta” made with chicken or pork.
+A typical Filipino caldereta is traditionally made with goat meat but more often the beef version is the most popular one though depending on one’s diet and preference you can also find “kaldereta” made with chicken or pork.
 Others like it spicy, while others prefer it creamy or just more tomatoey.

 As you can imagine, there are so many variations of this special dish.
 Since hubby is not a big liver fan, I decided to make the version that’s braised in coconut milk with some peanut butter as a replacement for the liver spread.